-The coils in an HVAC system need to be cleaned - everyone knows that, it only makes sense.
+The coils in an HVAC system need to be cleaned - everyone knows that it only makes sense.

-But how many people really know that dirty, corroded or plugged coils have more negative effect on energy costs and air quality than any other component of an A/C system?
+But how many people really know that dirty, corroded or plugged coils have a more negative effect on energy costs and air quality than any other component of an A/C system?
 Not as many as you would think.
 Maybe if someone saw the coil, they would insist they be cleaned, but the coils are inside the cabinet out of sight and the thought is “the system still cools, so if it isn’t broken, don’t fix it.”
 It could easily be argued that neglect of the evaporative or chilled water coils is the number one culprit in excessive energy use in homes and commercial buildings.

 The coil to the right will still cool the air as it passes through the coil, but at what cost?

 A coil is a series of dozens of aluminum fins cooled (or heated) by copper tubing running through them.
 Proper operation depends on efficient heat exchange and that depends on bare, clean metal.
 This coil is matted over and the fins are coated with grime and bacterial growth.